ipfs/specs/RFC/0001-lightweight-rfc-process.md

 ## Design rationale

-We want to empower IPFS community and implementers with the ability to propose changes in a well-known way, without introducing much overhead.
+We want to empower IPFS community members and implementers with the ability to propose changes in a well-known way, without introducing much overhead.

 Guiding principles: